eve-seat/seat/docs/INSTALL_Centos.md

 ### Tutorial! ###
 A tutorial showing the full installation is available here: https://asciinema.org/a/9057
+**NOTE:** The above tutorial does not include the SELinux stuff. **Don't** turn it off!
+Simply refer to section 10 below for the configuration steps.

 #### 1. Install & Configure MySQL ####
 For CentOS, installation is pretty simple: